 Yes you can.
+These work much better than a bike pump.
 Set your compressor to 65 PSI.
 The pressure relief valve will release at 55-75 PSI, depending on if it got wet, heat of the tank, and other factors.
 If it is releasing at 55 PSI, then set your compressor to 54 PSI and don't go over that.

 We use an inexpensive 12 volt tire compressor.
 There are dozens to choose from.
-They cost around $25.
+They cost around $30.
+Check this one out.

 10) Can you cover up the Road Shower for insulation and keep the water warm?